cloudspannerecosystem/omegatrade/README.md

 };
 ```

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+## 4.Run the Application.

+Run `ng serve` in the frontend folder.
+This will serve the whole application and the appliction will be start running in the url `http://localhost:4200/`.